 |Admiral Horthy of Hungary and Hitler observing Kriegsmarine U-Boats, 1938|

-The Nazis actually hadn't waited for the treaty and began building U-boats immediately upon their accession to power in 1933.
+The Germans actually hadn't waited for the treaty.
+They began building U-boats immediately upon their accession to power in 1933.
 They launched their first U-boats, in fact, in April 1935, two months before the treaty.
 The British were in the position of firefighters who concede that they can't save the house, so they draw a ring around it to prevent the fire from spreading.
 They did this by negotiating a new naval agreement to replace the one treaty the Germans previously had violated.
 It was just another form of appeasement, and it didn't work.
 The Germans officially notified the British of their submarine program on April 25, 1935 and frantic negotiations produced another pointless naval agreement that the Germans ignored as far as submarines were concerned and evaded by stealth in terms of surface ships.

 |A cross section of Type-IXc U-boat 505, which was captured in June 1944 and survives in a museum in Chicago, Illinois|

-In terms of surface ships which could be easily observed and inspected, the treaty put strict limits on German naval construction which the Nazis had to observe to some extent.
+In terms of surface ships which could be easily observed and inspected, the treaty put strict limits on German naval construction which the Germans had to observe to some extent.
 Hitler was not too enthused about a surface fleet anyway, and German shipbuilding resources were limited.
 Therefore, the German evasions with the battleships and cruisers were only at the margins - unlike with the U-boats.

 |U-50 crew.
 This is 12 March 1940.
 They went out on their next patrol and were sunk, 6 April 1940, in a North Sea minefield as they were returning home.
 Everybody in this picture was killed.
 (Ang, Federal Archive)|